-Only holders of record (the "Stockholders") of our common stock (the "Common Stock") as of the close of business on March 28, 2017 (the "Record Date") will be entitled to notice of and to vote at the Meeting.
-At March 28, 2017 there were 80,378,064 shares of Common Stock outstanding.
+Only holders of record (the "Stockholders") of our common stock (the "Common Stock") as of the close of business on September 19, 2018 (the "Record Date") will be entitled to notice of and to vote at the Meeting.
+At September 19, 2018 there were 109,594,220 shares of Common Stock outstanding.
 Stockholders are entitled to vote in any one of the following ways:

 - 1. In Person.
 Stockholders who choose to attend the Meeting can vote in person at the Meeting by presenting a form of photo identification acceptable to the Company. - 2.
 By Internet.
-Stockholders can vote on the Internet by following the instructions provided in the one-page notice regarding the Internet availability of proxy materials. - 3.
+Stockholders can vote on the Internet by following the instructions provided on the proxy card. - 3.
 By Mail.
-Stockholders can vote by mail after requesting a paper copy of the proxy materials, including a proxy card, by following the instructions provided in the one-page notice regarding the Internet availability of proxy materials. - 4.
-By Telephone: Stockholders can vote over the telephone using the toll-free telephone number obtained by accessing the website set forth in the instructions provided in the one-page notice regarding the Internet availability of proxy materials.
+Stockholders can vote by mail by following the instructions provided on the proxy card.

+4. By Telephone: Stockholders can vote over the telephone using the toll-free telephone number forth in the instructions provided on the proxy card.

 Each share of Common Stock is entitled to one vote on all matters on which Stockholders may vote.
-There is no cumulative voting in the election of directors.
 The presence, in person or by proxy, of a majority of the outstanding shares of Common Stock is necessary to constitute a quorum at the Meeting.
 Shares of Common Stock represented by a properly executed and returned proxy will be treated as present at the Meeting for purposes of determining the presence of a quorum without regard to whether the proxy is marked as casting a vote for or against, or withholding authority or abstaining with respect to a particular matter.
 In addition, shares of Common Stock represented by "broker non-votes" generally will be treated as present for purposes of determining the presence of a quorum.
 Broker non-votes are shares of Common Stock held in record name by brokers, banks or other nominees as to which a proxy is received and (i) instructions have not been received from the beneficial owners or persons entitled to vote, (ii) the broker or nominee does not have discretionary power and (iii) the record holder had indicated that it does not have authority to vote such shares on that matter.
 Under current stock exchange rules, brokers who do not have instructions from their customers may not use their discretion in voting their customers' shares on certain specific matters that are not considered to be "routine" matters.
-The proposals in this Proxy Statement regarding the election of directors, the approval of the Company's Amended and Restated Stock Incentive Plan, the advisory vote concerning executive compensation, and the advisory vote concerning the frequency of future stockholder advisory votes on executive compensation are not considered to be routine matters.
+The proposal in this Proxy Statement regarding the amendment to the Stock Incentive Plan is not considered to be a routine matter.